kohlhofer/Crossings/chapters/chapter-11.md

 The coffee tin sits on the shelf, coins making their thin sound as he counts them.
 Enough for today.

 From the window, he watches the river brighten slowly, its surface textured by strengthening light.
-The factory emerges fully now, its mysteries changing with the day.
+The factory emerges fully now.

 Somewhere across the water, smoke rises—thin and blue against the morning sky, then disappears into the growing light.